Imtiaz Sultan Johnny: International career

 In 1981, Johnny attended a training camp for the Bangladesh U19 team and the following year, he represented Bangladesh Green in the first President's Gold Cup held in Dhaka.
 In 1982, he debuted for the Bangladesh national team during the 1982 Asian Games held in New Delhi, India.
 He cemented his place in the national team during the 1986 FIFA World Cup qualifiers, appearing in all six qualifying games.

 Johnny captained the national team during the 1985 South Asian Games, 1986 President's Gold Cup and also during the 1988 AFC Asian Cup qualifiers.
 He also represented the national team during both the 1986 and 1990 Asian Games.
 Due to injury he missed all international games in 1991 and planned to officially retire from the national team during the 1993 President's Gold Cup, however, he was not called up to the final squad.

 Post-playing career

 Johnny has been part of Mohammedan SC's football committee and coaching panel ever since retirement, and as of 2023, is the head of technical committee.

 Personal life

+His elder brother, Ehtesham Sultan, was a prominent hockey and football player who died on 17 August 2020.

 In August 1984, Johnny was initially set to travel from Dhaka to Chittagong on the same airplane involved in the 1984 Biman Bangladesh Airlines Fokker F27 crash, before canceling his flight, as Dhaka was flooded with water.